 I had an excellent time during the entire expedition.
 From the moment I met Jiban and our guides at the Yak & Yeti, and our Sherpas later on, I felt we had the best people for this adventure.
 Obviously, Ben and Lakpa had a thorough understanding and experience working together.
 They were a very effective and complementary team.
-Guides had an easy personality and were personable.
-Sherpas were amazing (“super” Sherpas!)
-Great attitude, smiles, enthusiasm, very hard working yet fun crew, no matter the load or the circumstances.
+Sherpas were amazing– great attitude, smiles, enthusiasm, very hard working yet fun crew, no matter the load or the circumstances.
 Overall outstanding performance and organization by AAI throughout!
-See you on Everest spring.
+See you on Everest in spring.

-Cho-Oyu is an achievable undertaking for intermediate climbers who wish to attempt an 8,000m peak.
+Climbing Cho Oyu is an achievable undertaking for intermediate climbers who wish to attempt an 8,000 m peak.
 The expedition provides a perfect entrance into the world of high-altitude Himalayan climbing.
-The sixth highest mountain in the world, Cho-Oyu lies in the heart of the Tibetan/Nepalese Himalayas and offers climbers views of Everest, Lhotse, Ama Dablam and literally hundreds of other Himalayan peaks.
-The expedition exposes climbers to the ancient culture of Tibet.
+The sixth highest mountain in the world, Cho Oyu lies in the heart of the Tibetan/Nepalese Himalayas and offers climbers views of Everest, Lhotse, Ama Dablam, and figuratively hundreds of other Himalayan peaks.
+The Cho Oyu climbing expedition exposes climbers to the ancient culture of Tibet.

-While the challenge of high altitude climbing cannot be underestimated, the technical nature of the ascent is moderate.
-Our route is comprised of snow slopes with short sections of ice and rock scrambling.
-Some fixed ropes are used for speed and safety.
-We climb in classic Himalayan expedition style, employing Sherpa, who assist with load carrying and camp preparation.
+While the challenge of high-altitude climbing cannot be underestimated, the technical nature of the ascent is moderate.
+Our route is composed of snow slopes with short sections of ice and rock scrambling.
+We use some fixed ropes for speed and risk mitigation.
+We climb Cho Oyu in classic Himalayan expedition style, employing Sherpa who assist with load carrying and camp preparation.
 The assistance of expert Sherpa, many of whom have guided with us on Mt.
 Everest, greatly increases our chances of success.
-We move up and down the mountain three-to-four times while establishing camps and acclimating to the extreme altitude.
-Supplemental oxygen is used for the summit attempt and while sleeping at high camp.
+We move up and down the mountain three to four times while establishing camps and acclimating to the extreme altitude.
+Supplemental oxygen is used for the summit attempt and while sleeping at High Camp.
 Our itinerary has extra days built in for inclement weather and slow acclimatization.
 The relatively short time needed to complete the climb adds to the attraction of this tremendous ascent.

 This is a fully guided ascent, led by Western guides who climb the mountain with you.
-We are one of the few outfitters that offer this type of support (and in turn, high success and outstanding safety record).
+We are one of the few outfitters offering this type of support (and, as a result, we have a high success rate and an outstanding safety record).
 It should be noted that most outfitters merely offer a supported trek, where a single guide facilitates the climb but does not act as a guide during the ascent.

 Alpine Ascents Success on Himalayan Peaks

-Our reputation for leading climbs in the Himalayas is superb and includes summits of Everest (271) and Cho-Oyu (77).
-Some of our past Cho-Oyu climbs have 100% summit success.
-We encourage you to review our cybercasts from previous expeditions.
+Our reputation for leading climbs in the Himalayas is superb and includes summits of Everest (271 summits to date) and Cho Oyu (83 summits to date).
+Some of our past Cho Oyu climbs have had 100% summit success.
+We encourage you to review our Cybercasts from previous expeditions.

-Once in Base Camp, we meet our Tibetan yak drivers and their animals.
-Yaks carry our loads to Advance Base Camp (18,500’) at the foot of the famous Nangpa-La Pass.
+Once at Base Camp, we will meet our Tibetan yak drivers and their animals.
+Yaks carry our loads to Advanced Base Camp (18,500 ft.) at the foot of the famous Nangpa-La Pass.

-The next three-four days are spent establishing Advanced Base Camp and making short acclimatization forays to the lower reaches of the West Ridge.
-With the assistance of our Sherpa team, we place Camp I (21,000’) atop the West Ridge.
-Over the next ten days we establish Camp II (23,100’) and Camp III (24,500’).
+We will spend the next three to four days establishing Advanced Base Camp and making short acclimatization forays to the lower reaches of the West Ridge.
+With the assistance of our Sherpa team, we place Camp I (21,000 ft.) atop the West Ridge.
+Over the next ten days we will establish Camp II (23,100 ft.) and Camp III (24,500 ft.).
 We repeatedly move up and down the mountain to enhance strong acclimatization and overall fitness.
 Once our last camp is set and the team has rested for a few days at Advanced Base Camp, we begin the summit climb.
 Prior to our summit attempt, team members will spend the night at Camp III sleeping on supplemental oxygen, strengthening and abetting the body’s circulation systems.

-Our summit attempt begins between midnight and 1:00am.
+Our summit attempt begins between midnight and 1:00 a.m.
 We will climb with supplemental oxygen on summit day.
-From High Camp we ascend the West Face through a rock band and up snow slopes of 25-40º to reach the West Ridge proper.
-This gentle ridge leads to the large summit plateau at approximately 26,000′.
-From here we spend the next hour traveling across this plateau to reach the true summit and a spectacular 360º view which includes Everest, Lhotse, Ama Dablam and an array of Himalayan peaks.
+From High Camp, we ascend the West Face through a rock band and up snow slopes of 25 to 40 degrees to reach the West Ridge proper.
+This gentle ridge leads to the large summit plateau at approximately 26,000 ft.
+From here we spend the next hour traveling across this plateau to reach the true summit and a spectacular 360-degree view, which includes Everest, Lhotse, Ama Dablam, and an array of Himalayan peaks.
 To the north lies the Tibetan plateau (the highest in the world) and to the south stand hundreds of Nepalese peaks.

 Alpine Ascents Cho-Oyu Maps & Facts

-- Cho-Oyu is the 6th Highest Mountain in the World and translates as ‘the goddess of the turquoise’.
+- Cho Oyu is the sixth highest mountain in the world and translates as “the goddess of the turquoise.”

-- First Ascent: 1954, Herbert Tichy, Joseph Joechler, Pasang Dawa Lama (Austrian Expedition).
+- The First Ascent was in 1954 by Herbert Tichy, Joseph Joechler, Pasang Dawa Lama (the Austrian expedition).

 The Nangpa-La Pass is the gap in the Himalayas through which the first traders from Tibet traveled to initiate contact with Nepal.
 Salt was traded for grain in the Namche Bazaar.
-This trading continues today and we will likely see yak caravans carrying goods across the glacier for trade in Nepal.
+This trading continues today and we will likely see yak caravans carrying goods across the glacier for trade in Nepal during this expedition.

-The Tibetan Plateau, often called the “roof of the world”, dates back to 13.5 million years and has reached a maximum average height of five kilometers.
+The Tibetan Plateau, often called the “roof of the world,” dates back 13.5 million years and has reached a maximum average height of 5 kilometers.
 It is the highest plateau on earth and affects weather patterns around the world.
 In fact, the monsoons of India and Asia are caused by the plateau.
-The Tibetan Plateau, which includes the Himalayan Mountains, is the result of the collision between the two tectonic plates of India and Asia.
-The area can be described as a sort of top-hat shape, with India and Central Asia as the brim of the hat, and the flat top of the hat as the high ground of the Tibetan Plateau.
+The Tibetan Plateau, which includes the Himalayan mountains, is the result of the collision between the two tectonic plates of India and Asia.
+The area can be described as a sort of “top-hat” shape, with India and Central Asia as the brim of the hat, and the high ground of the Tibetan Plateau as the flat top of the hat.

 History of The Route

-Cho-Oyu was first scaled in 1954 by H. Tichy.
-Much of the credit for his success can go to the early reconnaissance expeditions including Eric Shipton’s 1952 journey.
-Many of the climbers of Shipton’s team became members of Hillary and Norgay’s expedition which first climbed Mt.
+H. Tichy first scaled Cho-Oyu in 1954.
+Much of the credit for his success can go to early reconnaissance expeditions, including Eric Shipton’s 1952 journey.
+Many of the climbers of Shipton’s team became members of Hillary and Norgay’s expedition, which first climbed Mt.
 Everest.
 We will follow the Tichy route on this expedition.

 A Brief Overview of Sherpa Life

-Sherpas became prominent to the West when British mountaineers began to set their sites on conquering Himalayan peaks.
+Sherpas became prominent to the West when British mountaineers began to set their sights on conquering Himalayan peaks.
 With the first Mt.
-Everest expedition in 1921, the skill, expertise, honesty and dedication of Sherpas as guides and partners became an integral part of Himalayan climbing.
+Everest expedition in 1921, the skill, expertise, honesty, and dedication of Sherpas as guides and partners became an integral part of Himalayan climbing.
 The affinity of outsiders for Sherpa/Buddhist civilization has blossomed into an ever-increasing sharing, understanding, and friendship between cultures.

-Prior to British expeditions, Sherpas revered the great mountains of the region as dwelling places of gods and goddesses, to which the thought of climbing was considered b.phphemous.
-(Chomolungma, the Tibetan name for Everest, is the residence of Miyo Lungsungama, the goddess of humanity and prosperity.)
-Sherpas traditionally worked as traders, farmers and religious folk.
+Prior to British expeditions, Sherpas revered the great mountains of the region as dwelling places of gods and goddesses, to which the thought of climbing was considered blasphemous. (“Chomolungma,” the Tibetan name for Everest, is the residence of Miyo Lungsungama, the goddess of humanity and prosperity.)
+Sherpas traditionally worked as traders, farmers, and religious folk.
 Along with these ancestral roles, leading climbs and treks has recently become a mainstay of the Sherpa economy.

 SHERPAS ON EVEREST

 The first notable and successful Everest climbing Sherpa was Tenzing Norgay.
-In 1952, Norgay accompanied Raymond Lambert to within 800 vertical feet of the still unclimbed Mt.
+In 1952, Norgay accompanied Raymond Lambert to within 800 vertical feet of the still-unclimbed Mt.
 Everest.
-A year later Norgay was asked to join the British team led by Col. John Hunt, which successfully summited Everest, following the same route as Norgay and Lambert.
+A year later, Norgay was asked to join the British team led by Col. John Hunt, which successfully summited Everest following the same route as Norgay and Lambert.
 Norgay and Sir Edmund Hillary were the first climbers to reach the summit.
-By the mid 1980’s, Sherpas had summitted Everest many more times than Westerners.
-Ang Rita Sherpa, the most well known climbing Sherpa, had amassed seven summits of Everest by 1995.
-In 1993 Pasang Lhamu Sherpa became the first Sherpa woman to summit Everest.
+By the mid 1980’s, Sherpas had summited Everest many more times than Westerners.
+Ang Rita Sherpa, the most well-known climbing Sherpa, had amassed seven summits of Everest by 1995.
+In 1993, Pasang Lhamu Sherpa became the first Sherpa woman to summit Everest.

 THE NAME KHUMBU